wlh320/wirepuffer/README.md

 ## Features

 - packet capture, filtering and parsing.
-- can parse common protocols: `Ethernet, ARP, IP, IPv6, TCP, UDP, ICMP, ICMPv6`.
+- can parse common protocols: `Ethernet, ARP, IP, IPv6, TCP, UDP, ICMP, ICMPv6, DNS`.
 Not all type of messages for a specific protocol are supported now.
 - provide a typical GUI